Up to 60% off sofas & mattresses — limited‑time deals.

 Pro Tips

-• Treat the deep seat like a feature: keep a dedicated lumbar pillow nearby for upright work sessions.
+• Treat the deep seat like a feature and keep a lumbar pillow nearby for more upright work sessions.

-• Keep the sofa out of direct sun and away from strong heat sources to protect leather color and finish.
+• Keep the sofa out of direct sun and away from strong heat sources to protect the leather.

-• Dust regularly with a soft, clean cloth; vacuum crevices gently instead of grinding a hard nozzle into the leather.
+• Dust it regularly with a soft cloth and vacuum crevices gently instead of grinding a hard nozzle into the leather.

-• For spills, blot quickly first; then use water with mild white soap and work from the outside toward the center.
+• For spills, blot first, then use a damp cloth with mild soap and work from the outside in.

-• Avoid harsh cleaners (solvents, furniture polish, abrasive products) that can strip or spot the finish.
+• Avoid harsh cleaners or furniture polish that can strip or spot the finish.

-• If you run warm, plan airflow and lighter throws; don’t “seal” the seat with heavy blankets during long sessions.
+• If you run warm, plan for airflow and lighter throws during long sessions.

-• Rotate where you sit week to week to keep wear patterns even, especially if one spot is your default.
+• Rotate where you sit from week to week to even out wear.

-• Use felt pads or floor protectors under metal feet to prevent scratches when you nudge the sofa for cleaning.
+• Use felt pads or floor protectors under the metal feet before nudging the sofa for cleaning.

 FAQs